arillo/gulp-plate/README.md

 Every time you run one of the commands the generated theme will be deleted!
 Don't make any changes in that directory.

-## Configuration

-All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
-Adapt the paths and settings to the structure and needs of your project.

 ## Folder structure

 ```bash